-Requirements of the planning process include development and 4-year updates of a long-range (25 year) transportation plan, an annual (or biannual) transportation improvement program, and a yearly unified planning work program.
+Requirements of the planning process include development and 4-year updates of a long-range (25 year) Metropolitan Transportation Plan (MTP), an annual (or biannual) Transportation Improvement Program (TIP), and a yearly unified planning work program.
 In addition, RIC conducts corridor, subarea and intersection studies to look at particular problem locations in the area.
 RIC also works with the Kanawha Valley Regional Transportation Authority (KVRTA) to carry out transit planning.
 Plans are submitted to the West Virginia Department of Transportation and/or KVRTA and are intended to help guide their investment decisions.

 Coordination and public involvement are key principles of the transportation planning process.
 RIC’s policy board, comprised of a combination of elected officials, officials from appropriate state and public agencies, citizen and minority representatives, must approve all plans and programs.
 RIC has a standing committee, the Transportation Technical Advisory Committee (TTAC), which advises the RIC Policy Board on transportation matters.
 Various ad hoc committees are created for special studies and sometimes for a particular focus area, such as the RIC Bicycle and Pedestrian Committee (BPAC).
-Public meetings are held at key junctures during long-range plan development and during other studies.
-The public is also accorded an opportunity to comment on projects to be included in the Transportation Improvement Plan.
-More specific public involvement is detailed in our Public Participation Plan.
+Public meetings are held at key junctures during MTP development and during other studies.
+The public is also accorded an opportunity to comment on projects to be included in the TIP.
+More specific public involvement is detailed in our Public Participation Plan (PPP).

 TRANSPORTATION IMPROVEMENT PROGRAM (TIP)

-RIC updates its Transportation Improvement Program (TIP) every two years.
-The TIP is a multi-modal transportation document required by the U.S. Department of Transportation (DOT) to fulfill the objectives of the Metropolitan Transportation Planning Process.
+RIC updates its TIP every two years.
+The TIP is a multi-modal transportation document required by the U.S. Department of Transportation (DOT) to fulfill the objectives of the MTP process.
 For the purposes of conducting comprehensive regional transportation planning and implementing transportation improvements, the Charleston, WV Metropolitan Planning Area includes all of Kanawha and Putnam counties.

 UNIFIED PLANNING WORK PROGRAM (UPWP)

-The Unified Planning Work Program (UPWP) identifies the annual transportation planning activities that are to be undertaken by RIC in support of the goals and objectives established by local, state and federal transportation planning requirements.
+The UPWP identifies the annual transportation planning activities that are to be undertaken by RIC in support of the goals and objectives established by local, state and federal transportation planning requirements.
 Updated annually, the UPWP summarizes the transportation planning activities of the RIC staff over the course of the fiscal year, beginning July 1 of each year.

 (Amended) FY 2023 Unified Planning Work Program (UPWP)